Arlodotexe/windows-interact/README.md

 This library is a collection of tools for interacting with and automating Windows.
 It is designed to simplify and enhance existing tools while providing access to powerful new features.

+### **This project is no longer maintained**.
+It was written long ago, before I really knew what I was doing.
+It will likely not be updated in the future.
+PRs still welcome.

+---

 With `windows-interact`, NodeJS gains the following functionality:

 - [Control over audio devices](https://github.com/Arlodotexe/windows-interact#set-the-volume-of-the-current-audio-device)